wofsauge/IsaacDocs/docs/enums/ModCallbacks.md

 ### MC_EVALUATE_CACHE {: .copyable }
 Called one or more times when a player's stats are re-evaluated.
 For example, this will fire after the player picks up a collectible item that grants stats or uses a stat pill.

+The optional parameter can be used to specify a CacheFlag.
+It must be a singular CacheFlag, a composition of two or more CacheFlags will not work.

 Returning any value will have no effect on later callback executions.

 Use this callback to implement anything that changse the player's stats, familiars, flying, weapons, and so on.